How we can prevent outer space from becoming the Wild West | CBC News

 Marie Lucy Stojak, chair of the federal Space Advisory Board, thinks Swarm's January launch in India may spur countries to act faster.

-"Maybe now countries that have an active space program … will look at this and say, 'What will we do if another instance like this occurs?" she said.
+"Maybe now countries that have an active space program … we'll look at this and say, 'What will we do if another instance like this occurs?" she said.

 As it turns out, Swarm's defiance came at a price.
 The FCC set aside the grant for the company to launch additional satellites in April.